 This biographical film about the life of Margaret Thatcher earned quite a lot of praise and awards for lead actor Meryl Streep.
 It was Colman she called out during her BAFTA Awards acceptance speech, though, calling her “divinely gifted” after she played the role of Thatcher's daughter, Carol.
 Stream it HERE.

 Olivia Colman stars in this Appalachia-set series about devoutly religious people who handle deadly snakes to prove their faith.
 In this small, insulated community, a pastor's daughter holds a dark secret.
 Colman plays a gas station attendant whose non-believing son is the object of the pastor's daughter's affection.
 Stream it HERE.

 Though not highly rated in the US, this 2013 rom-com is likely to go down a little easier for those with an appreciation of British humour.
 The story focuses on a newly married couple that seems doomed, and they're the only ones who don't seem to realize it.
 Colman's role is relatively small, but fans of British actor Stephen Merchant (and Australian Simon Baker) will be delighted with their wealth of screen time.
 Streaming HERE.

-What's Your Favorite Olivia Colman Performance?
+What's Your Favorite Olivia Colman TV Show or Film?

 While we didn't cover them all, we did hit the majority of Colman's more substantial performances.
 Do you have a favorite?
 Did we miss a great one?
 Let us know in the comments!